peter88213/manuskript_md/README.md

 or via dragging your Manuskript project folder icon and dropping it on the *cmw.py* icon.

 ```
-command: cmw.py [-h] projectdir
+usage: cmw.py [-h] [-m] [-w] [-c] projectdir

+Create Markdown-formatted text files from a Manuscript project.

 positional arguments:
   projectdir        The Manuskript project directory.

 options:
   -h, --help        show this help message and exit
+  -m, --manuscript  Create a "manuscript.md" file.
+  -w, --world       Create a "world.md" file.
+  -c, --characters  Create a "characters.md" file.

+The created text files "manuscript.md", "world.md", and "characters.md" are
+placed in the Manuskript project directory.
+If no option is selected, The
+whole file set is created.
 ```

-The created text files "world.md" and "characters.md" are placed in the Manuskript project directory.

 ## License